AlessandroGulli/Artificial-Intelligence-MSc-Degree/ComputerVision_and_ML_for_Art_Works/README.md

-# Computer Vision and ML for Art Works
+# Computer Vision and ML for Artworks

 > A complete pipeline to detect, classify and segment art works and people from live videos.